LiskHQ/lisk-docs/docs/building-on-lisk/web3-app-development/overview.md

 # Web3 App Development

+## Web3 App development steps

+### 1. The idea:
+Define what you want to create with the Web3 app and what problems your application will resolve.
+### 2. Choosing the blockchain ecosystem
+### 3. Smart contract development
+In this tutorial, we use [thirdweb](https://thirdweb.com/) to develop and deploy our smart contracts.
+### 4. App frontend development
+Choose the best suitable Web3 framework, such as React or Angular, to build the frontend of your Web3 app.
+We recommend to choose a Web3 development kit on top which provides a convenient framework to deveop Web3 applications.

+In this tutorial, we use [thirdweb](https://thirdweb.com/) as web3 development platform.

+#### Choosing the right app platform(s)

+##### Mobile friendly apps
+The first decision you’ll need to make when developing a mobile-friendly Web3 application is whether you want to design a native application, a [progressive web application](#pwa), or a mobile website.

+Each of these options comes with its own set of challenges.

 ## PWA
 A Progressive Web App (= PWA) allows users to install your web app to their device.
 They appear as native apps on your desktop or mobile device and offer features like offline support and push notifications.